Perrya knows a fair amount about the Corvair, America's aluminum-engine classic car.

 Parts for restoration are not an issue at all.
 Several places on the East and West Coast sell only Corvair parts.
 There are plenty of books about them.
 There are probably still over 40,000 of them in the US.

 Owning a Corvair is an experience.
-It usually is a love\hate relationship.
-You love the car when it's running great and looking good, then, hating it when you buy a costly part and unable to install it because of rust.
+It usually is a love/hate relationship.
+You love the car when it's running great and looking good, then hate it when you buy a costly part and are unable to install it because of rust.

-The most noticeable differences involve metal: the nearly all-metal dash, the thicker body metal, more chome.
+The most noticeable differences involve metal: the nearly all-metal dash, the thicker body metal, more chrome.
 More strength is needed to steer the older car.
 With older cars, you hear more engine noise.
-Even though Corvair was Chevy's economy car,it's not small; it is as big as many of today’s cars!
+Even though Corvair was Chevy's economy car, it's not small; it is as big as many of today’s cars!

-The Corvair is low to the ground and comes with either two or four carbs that need to be synchronized in air flow and idle\fuel mix.
+The Corvair is low to the ground and comes with either two or four carbs that need to be synchronized in airflow and idle\fuel mix.
 The engines are primitive and simple, by today's standards, yet temperamental.
-Settings must be close to specifications or it will not run correctly.
-A Corvair owner should always carry some tools and a spare fan belt, as one minute it runs perfectly and the next minute it doesn’t.
+Settings must be close to specifications, or they will not run correctly.
+A Corvair owner should always carry some tools and a spare fan belt, as one minute it runs perfectly, and the next minute it doesn’t.